 Intervention Studies and Implementation Research

 Malaria interventions that have been tested in laboratory studies and randomised controlled trials are candidates for large-scale implementation to reduce the burden of malaria and eventually achieve elimination.
 These may can be it vaccines, drugs, diagnostics, vector control measures, or even surveillance-response systems.
-However, whether or not an intervention will make a useful contribution on a large scale depends on additional considerations, particularly on the intervention’s effectiveness and cost-effectiveness in the “real world”.
+However, whether an intervention will make a useful contribution on a large scale depends on additional considerations, particularly on the intervention’s effectiveness and cost-effectiveness in the “real world”.

 At Swiss TPH, we validate promising malaria interventions in large-scale field studies, and conduct implementation research to understand what is required to make an intervention work effectively in a particular health and social system.
 In doing so we generate scientific evidence to support decision makers at local, national and global levels.